ROBIN-S11BAK/ROBIN-S11BAK/README.md

 # 💫 About Me:
 Hi there!
-I'm Robin 👋 I'm a third-year aspiring Data Science student at NCI, based in Dublin. 📊 I'm passionate about uncovering insights from data and am eager to dive into internships starting in January! 🚀
+I'm Robin 👋 I'm a third-year Data Science student at NCI, based in Dublin. 📊 I'm passionate about uncovering insights from data and eager to dive into internships starting in January!🚀

 ## 🌐 Socials: